turgu1/mezzo/readme.md

 * Very low latency (lower than 6ms)
 * Algebraic Reverb filter, based on the FreeVerb algorithm
 * 7 band digital output equalizer (work in progress)
-* High optimization using ARM NEON or Intel SSE DSP intrinsic instructions
+* High optimization for the Raspberry Pi using ARM NEON intrinsic DSP instructions
 * Multithreaded application, to allow for very large sampling libraries that goes beyond RAM memory limitations.
 * Console based, no graphics, fire and forget application
 * Minimal interactive mode for initial setup and debugging purposes
 * MIDI channel listening control
 * Free and Open source.
 You can do what you want with it.
 See the licensing section for details
-* Well documented application.
+* Well documented application (in progress).
 Looking at the code, you can learn a bit on how such an application can be designed

 ## Some background